brianpereboom/brianpereboom.github.io/README.md

 </url>
 ```

-Replace `category` with the relevant category (e.g., "Meet The Creators" or the appropriate subdirectory) and `articleName` with the name of your article directory.
+Replace `category` with the relevant category (e.g., "Meet Our Creators" or the appropriate subdirectory) and `articleName` with the name of your article directory.

 ### 6. Submitting Your Contribution